jonkwiatkowski/jonkwiatkowski.github.io/_posts/2025-03-17-customer-segmentation.md

 Finding the "right" value for k, can feel more like art than science, but there are some data driven approaches that can help us!

-The approach we will utilise here is known as *Within Cluster Sum of Squares (WCSS)* which measures the sum of the squared euclidean distances that data points lie from their closest centroid.
+The approach we will utilize here is known as *Within Cluster Sum of Squares (WCSS)* which measures the sum of the squared euclidean distances that data points lie from their closest centroid.
 WCSS can help us understand the point where adding *more clusters* provides little extra benefit in terms of separating our data.

 By default, the k-means algorithm within scikit-learn will use k = 8 meaning that it will look to split the data into eight distinct clusters.
 We want to find a better value that fits our data, and our task!